 - The urn must pass through security screening with the guest.

 - Guests are not required to open the urn at security screen, but if the urn is stored in another bag, the outer bag has to be opened to view the actual container the ashes are in.

-- The urn is wholly contained inside a suitable carry-on bag that conforms to carry-on baggage size and weight limits.
+- The urn must be wholly contained inside a suitable carry-on bag that conforms to carry-on baggage size and weight limits.
 The bag and the urn are to remain closed during flight.

 - To need you’ll need to ensure that the container used to hold the ashes is free from contaminants, such as soil.

 - The container will need to be screened.
 The container and packaging for the ashes may be inspected or examined.

-Passengers travelling with human remains require an official document from the crematorium confirming contents.
+- Passengers travelling with cremated remains require an official document from the crematorium confirming the contents.

-Weight cannot exceed 7kg and the container must be sealed properly to stop any leakage.
+- The weight of the container cannot exceed 7kg and it must be sealed properly to stop any leakage.